-Taller de Músics offers a Bachelor Degree in Music consisting of 240 ECTS credit, in the speciality of Musical Pedagogy.
-The bachelor’s degree in music has the same validity as a degree issued by a university for all purposes.
+Taller de Músics offers the Bachelor Degree in Music consisting of 240 ECTS credits, within the speciality of Music Pedagogy in two itineraries: Jazz Itinerary and Modern Music Itinerary.
+The Bachelor Degree in Music has, for all purposes, the same validity as an undergraduate degree issued by a university.

-Access to higher artistic education requires the fulfilment of certain academic preconditions of which passing a specific access test that should, taking the the subsequent management of the admission procedure into consideration, be completed sufficient time ahead prior to the start of the academic year.
-The specific access test allows to asses the students’ attainment levels of the abilities and competences necessary to be admitted to higher education.
+Access to higher artistic education requires the fulfilment of certain academic requirements and the passing of a specific entrance test which is carried out within a suitable timeframe to allow the subsequent management of the admissions procedure prior to the start of the academic year.
+The specific entrance exams are used to assess the students’ level of attainment of the skills and competences required to gain access to higher education.

 The syllabus of the Bachelor of Music consists of 4 academic courses of 60 ECTS credits each, distributed across subjects of different categories: